Marwan01/LoL-champ-select/README.md

 Run `sh deploy.sh` to execute the deploy script which commits and pushes your changes to Github, creates a production build, and uploads the result to your S3 bucket.

-## Running unit tests
+## Running Unit Tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running e2e Tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Tools used:
+## Tools Used

-Angular 8: Simple and fast front-end framework.
+* Angular 8: Simple and fast front-end framework.
-Python: Counter data was fetched from https://lolcounter.com/champions using `scrapy.py`.
+* Python: Counter data was fetched from https://lolcounter.com/champions using `scrapy.py`.
-AWS: S3, Lambda, CloudWatch to allow the hosting of the app, and the updating of the data.
+* AWS: S3, Lambda, CloudWatch to allow the hosting of the app, and the updating of the data.

- <strong>Screenshot:</strong>
+ <strong>Screenshots</strong>

  ### LoL-champ-select